prasannavl/mchain/README.md

 While standards are not set in stone, standards are great.
 I love standards.
 And standards evolve.
 But not without experimentation.
 Meanwhile, I do the best I can to keep things composable and interoperable :)

-And if you're one of those who want perfect standards, know that using `net/http` will voilate `W3C HTTP standards` in so many places, because it just handles error internally and has no way to communicate them to it's parent handlers.
+And if you're one of those who want perfect standards, it might be helpful to be aware that `net/http` itself does make you voilate `W3C HTTP standards` in a few places depending on how you use it, because it just handles a few errors internally and has no way to communicate them to it's parent handlers.

 ## Related